sezina/mocha/README.md

 * django 1.4
 * django-tagging
+* markdown

+Using bootstrap 2.1.1 and pygments-css.

 # About the name

-There was a cup of Mocha coffee on my desktop when I was starting this project.
+I was drinking a cup of Mocha coffee when I was starting this project.